Tdlreis/iModa/wp-content/plugins/microthemer/readme.txt

 9. You can view the CSS code Microthemer generates for debugging or copying and pasting elsewhere.
 Some users like the fact you can deactivate Microthemer and still make the use of the styles (without having to copy and paste CSS).

 == Changelog ==

+= 6.2.0.0 (June 5th 2020) =

+# Bugs fixed
+* Setting the number of revisions MT stores to more than 300 (the maximum) reset to 50, rather than 300.

 = 6.1.6.6 (May 20th 2020) =